RezaJF/PolyElastic-cPRS/README.md

 # PolyElastic-cPRS
 Composite PRS scores for Aging-associated diseases

-This repository contains scripts for generation composite PRS scores for ageing-associated disorders.
+This repository contains scripts for generating composite PRS scores for ageing-associated disorders.